Hooked on drugs, flat broke, and the mother of a one-year-old, Christa Lynn Hicks stole a family member’s car.

 “I can see today how he groomed me and isolated me,” Christa said.

-She moved in with him, but found out too late it was the wrong choice.
+She moved in with him, but found out too late that it was the wrong choice.

 He forced her to work in a telemarketing office, where she didn’t receive a paycheck.
 She was exploited at parties.
 She doesn’t remember much.